lgabs/ABtests/README.md

-# Analyzing A/B Tests for Conversion Rates
+# Analysis of Conversion Rates

 ## Project 3 in the course of Data Science 2 (Udacity)